pkboom/packer/digitalocean-custom-image/README.md

 packer build .
 ```

-> When creating a droplet, set up below.
+> When creating an image based on your server, this might help.

 <image width="500" src="additional_options2.png">